btorpey/btorpey.github.io/content/perl-stdin.md

 ["Some people, when confronted with a problem, think "I know, I'll use regular expressions."
 Now they have two problems."](http://en.wikiquote.org/wiki/Jamie_Zawinski).

-Well, I'm here to tell you that it's possible to write whole Perl programs that actually accomplish useful work,* without any regular expressions at all!* And, if you do that, you can actually *read the code!*
+Well, I'm here to tell you that it's possible to write whole Perl programs that actually accomplish useful work, **without any regular expressions at all**!
+And, if you do that, you can actually *read the code!*

 It turns out that Perl is a dandy scripting language, and while some may take issue